 One particular use of pattern that is trending is classic cement tile looks.
 These patterns are pretty detailed, in many cases, but are balanced out by simple cabinetry and solid colored walls.
 Color of cement tiles can also vary— here are a few popular selections:

 Another way to bring a bold pattern into your space is through wall stencils.
-These can be purchased inexpensively through third-party retailers, like these patterns from Amazon:
+These can be purchased inexpensively through third-party retailers, like these fun graphic patterns:

 Eclectic Matching Furniture & Accents